 Urgent care medics lead the way

-Urgent care GPs found that their anxieties about using video were overcome by training and, once they were confident, the technology had a range of benefits.
+Urgent care GPs found that their anxieties about using video were overcome by training, and once they were confident, the technology had a range of benefits.
 These included during the initial assessment, allowing better rapport and trust between clinician and patient.

-Where video proves most effective is in supporting decision making, for example being able to see how distressed a patient is which may not be as apparent from a phone conversation.
+Where video proves most effective is in supporting decision-making, for example, being able to see how distressed a patient is, which may not be as apparent from a phone conversation.

-One in-hours female GP told the study: ‘I find some people can sound really awful on the phone, but when you look at them on the video you can see instantly … they’re actually all right and vice versa.’
+One in-hours female GP told the study: ‘I find some people can sound really awful on the phone, but when you look at them on the video, you can see instantly … they’re actually all right and vice versa.’

-Beware of two-tier system
+Beware of the two-tier system

-The focus group study also found a wide split in use across the age ranges – some elderly patients, used to speaking to relatives online, were adept while others struggled to use video.
+The focus group study also found a wide split in use across the age ranges – some elderly patients, used to speaking to relatives online, were adept, while others struggled to use video.

 Functionality has been increased by Silicon Practice to allow group calls, which could prove invaluable for clinicians needing to have a translator involved in a consultation, a trusted third party or to bring in another clinician for advice.